 Technical support is an important part of the RISAConnection package.
-There is no charge for technical support for all licensed owners of the current version of RISAConnection.
+There is no charge for technical support for all users with a current subscription of RISAConnection.
 Technical support is very important to the staff at RISA Tech, Inc..
 We want our users to be able to reach us when they are having difficulties with the program.
 However, this service is not to be used as a way to avoid learning the program or learning how to perform structural modeling in general.